rohitt-raj/CS433-Assignment2/README.md

 where, 172.16.0.100 is the IP addr for h3

-Observation:
+**Observation:**
 1. On mininet console: xterm ra
 2. On xterm (ra) window: wireshark &
 3. On mininet console: xterm h1
 4. On xterm (h1) window: ping -c 3 172.16.0.100

-which means h2 is pinged from h1 and packets travel via router 'ra' which is captured and shown on wireshark Results are shown in write-up
+which means h2 is pinged from h1 and packets travel via router 'ra' which is captured and shown on wireshark Results are shown in write-up.

+**Vary the default routing:**
+We tries changing route for h1 to h6 by changing the ra and rc connections, but it didn't work (Destination not reachable).
+You may check the code in the file: testDiffRoutes.py

-Dumb the routing tables:
+**Dumb the routing tables:**
 To obtain the routing table for router 'ra', command to be run on mininet console: ra ip route

 =================================